Hang Seng Global Composite Index

-Hang Seng Global Composite Index (HSGCI) is one of the Hong Kong stock market indexes produced by the Hang Seng Indexes Company Limited.
+The Hang Seng Global Composite Index (HSGCI) is one of the Hong Kong stock market indexes produced by the Hang Seng Indexes Company Limited.
 HSGCI was launched on 5 September 2011.
 It serves as an index that reflects the overall performance of all companies (including foreign companies) listed on the Stock Exchange of Hong Kong ("HKEX").

 Coverage

 HSGCI is calculated on the price movement of listed securities in HKEX consists of: